iamshakkib/clonenetflix/README.md

-# Cloning Netflix using Springboot and React
+# Cloning Netflix using Springboot, React and MongoDB.

 ## Here, I have cloned Netflix using Springboot, React and MongoDB lets understand why ?